ForsakenRei/qmk-qk65-r2/README.md

 # QMK Firmware for QK65 R2 Wired White PCB

-Unfortunately the R2 wired white PCB has a special bootloader, even it is powered by QMK user cannot really flash their own firmware.
+R2 wired white PCB is not officially supported by QMK.

-The only way to highly customize the firmware is flash the Vail compatible firmware then do everything in Vial (https://get.vial.today/).
+Owlab actually has a working [repo](https://github.com/owlab-git/qmk_firmware/) where R2 is added, with some minor fixes I can actually get a working `bin` for the R2 hotswap PCB.
+Don't try it with latest QMK though.
+And QMK toolbox still have no driver for that bootloader probably bacause it is not merged to upstream yet, you will need `zadig` to install the driver and `dfu-util` to flash the firmware.
+A `bat` file is included for flashing.

 ## R1 Wired Orange PCB Flash Guide